As an Amazon Associate I earn from qualifying purchases. Click for details.

-As Dr. Blood fell face forward.
-His weight crushed the ceramic flask that he always carried, and the liquor formed a puddle.
+As Dr. Blood fell face forward, his weight crushed the ceramic flask that he always carried.
+Of course, the liquor formed a puddle.

 When Dr. Blood was found the next morning, he’d choked and drowned in the liquor.
 Judith’s small footprint was still clearly outlined on the back of Dr. Blood’s head.

-When John Alford Tyng heard the news, he was terrified.
-He knew that he was next.
+When John Alford Tyng heard the news, he knew that he was next.

 He immediately moved to a third Tyng mansion.
-This one was also known as “the Haunted House” after ghosts had been seen there from Colonial through Victorian times.
+This one was also known as “the Haunted House.”
+According to a 19th century history, ghosts had been seen there from Colonial through Victorian times.

 (This home was probably north of the more famous Tyng Mansion, near Middlesex Road – Route 3A – before it meets Westford Road.
 You can see it marked as “the Haunted House” on old Dunstable and Tyngsborough maps.)

 That’s where Judith Thompson killed him.